What Should You Be Using In Your Skin Care Routine?

 No wonder it makes such a great skincare ingredient!

-CBD oil is actually predicted to be one of the hottest skincare trends of 2018.
+Full spectrum hemp oil is actually predicted to be one of the hottest skincare trends of 2018.

 It also has a warming, calming sensation that heightens the skin's sensitivity.

-Additionally, CBD doesn’t clog pores and can:
+Additionally, full spectrum hemp doesn't clog pores and can:

 - Plump the skin